matrix-org/matrix-spec-proposals/specification/intro.rst

 In certain circumstances it will be desirable to map from a wider character set onto the limited character set allowed in a user ID localpart.
-Examples include a homeserver creating a user ID for a new user based on their chosen login ID, or a bridge mapping user ids from another protocol.
+Examples include a homeserver creating a user ID for a new user based on the username passed to ``/register``, or a bridge mapping user ids from another protocol.

+..
+TODO-spec

+   We need to better define the mechanism by which homeservers can allow users to have non-Latin usernames.

 Implementations are free to do this mapping however they choose.
 Since the user ID is opaque except to the implementation which created it, the only